Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/sdk-programming-guide/secure-channel-protocol-3.md

 | Response APDU | Status Word       | Integrity when `90 00`, otherwise **none** |

 The SDK makes conservative choices in SCP03 support.
-When a command sent over SCP03 generates an status word indicating an error (anything other than `90 00`), the SDK will throw a `SecureChannelException`, since this response is unauthenticated.
+When a command sent over SCP03 generates a status word indicating an error (anything other than `90 00`), the SDK will throw a `SecureChannelException`, since this response is unauthenticated.
 When using SCP03, it is therefore important to ensure that the expected response to all issued commands is a success, and to treat any